DODEA Grant - Supporting Our Students

 Meet our Military Student Transition Consultants (MSTC)

-Serving our military-connected students and families at Dobie Junior High School and Steele High School MSTC is Col. Ronnie Williamson (US Army Ret.).
+Serving our military-connected students and families at Dobie Junior High School and Steele High School MSS is Col. Ronnie Williamson (US Army Ret.).

-Mrs. Tina Barber, is our MSTC supporting our mil-connected students and families at Corbett Junior High School and Clemens High School.
+Mrs. Tina Barber, is our MSS supporting our mil-connected students and families at Corbett Junior High School and Clemens High School.
+The MSS positions are grant funded and the acroymn stands for Military Support Specialist.
+They also serve as a resource for our K-6 schools and counselors as well.

 Dee Ann Thomas, M.Ed.
 Education Admin.Leadership/Curriculum & Instruction